September 23, 2022

 Universal Display Corporation offers excellent career opportunities for those who thrive on cutting-edge research and development and have the drive to contribute directly to the success of the company.
 The technical team at UDC is a multi-disciplinary team that spans from organic materials’ experts to innovative display designers.

-The Patent Agent will work under the supervision of the Senior Director, Corporate IP Technology to support the company’s business and research activities.
+The Patent Attorney will work under the supervision of the Senior Director, Corporate IP Technology to support the company’s business and research activities.
 This role will partner with our R&D teams to assist in the development of patent applications to protect our Intellectual Property.
 This includes analyzing competitors’ patent landscape; identifying patentable inventions; securing high quality patents; developing patent strategies and working with the R&D organization to understand priorities and challenges.

 - Manage the intake of invention disclosures and review disclosures for patentability, novelty, and non-obviousness